 The main reputational risks for DKV Belgium are linked to inadequate customer service, possible IT security issues, data privacy topics and negative media attention.
-Mitigating measures are being taken to reduce potential reputational risk (e.g. Backlog reduction project, implementation of the necessary GDPR/CSMR processes, coherent business continuity strategies etc.).
-Additionally, monitoring is required on the perception of the company's external environment on the implementation of new de - risking strategy.
+Mitigating measures are being taken to reduce potential reputational risk.

-We consider the reputational risk sufficiently covered in the standard formula, which includes an important risk capital for mass lapse, calculated as the immediate lapse of 40% of the people insured for which discontinuance would result in an increase of technical provisions.
+DKV Belgium considers the reputational risk sufficiently covered in the standard formula, which includes an important risk capital for mass lapse, calculated as the immediate lapse of 40% of the people insured for which discontinuance would result in an increase of technical provisions.
 Therefore, we are of the opinion that an additional capital is not needed.